Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Your work challenges the dominance of vision within Western epistemology.
 How does a sonic epistemology reconfigure our understanding of knowledge production in cinema?

-Visual epistemology is an epistemology of autonomous bodies and events.
-These are thus measurable, classifiable and nameable.
-The visual relies on the separating function of the gaze, to see the thing before seeing its contexts and relationships which appear in a secondary viewing or measuring.
+Visual epistemology is an epistemology of autonomous bodies and events as they are cast in a measuring gaze, made classifiable and nameable.
+The visual relies on the separating function of the eye to see the thing before seeing its contexts and relationships, which appear in a secondary viewing or measuring.
 Its knowledge system reflects this priority.
-And even when it seeks a knowledge of connection, this connection is understood as a measurable connection of two normally separate bodies.
+And even when it seeks a knowledge of relationships, these relationships are understood as the measurable connections of two normally separate bodies.
 In sound this state of separation is impossible.
 Everything sounds together.
 Sonic knowledge is thus not the knowledge of a thing or body.
 Instead, it is the knowledge of relationships and relationalities.
-And instead of bringing separate items into contact, sound manifests as indivisibility: there is no sound alone, the tone or the phoneme are constructs of a visual, musical and linguistic system.
-Sound is everything at once, it is the contact, it is how we relate rather than me or you.
-Therefore, to know what we perceive to be a thing we need to listen to how it sounds with other bodies and more than human bodies to sense what it is contingently.
-Steven Feld called this sonic epistemology an acoustemology, bringing together the notion of acoustics and epistemology.
-He was influenced in this naming by the Kaluli people in the Papua New Guinea rain forest where he did his field work in the 1970s and where he abandoned his visual anthropology and ethnographic methodology that named and classified separate object and events to engage in the all together.
-Because the sensory density of the rainforest did not allow a discrete view.
-There you cannot see the tree from the trees, but you have to listen to everything together with everything else to come to know from the together and that together includes you the listener.
-This articulates an acoustic epistemology that we could engage outside the rainforest too.
-To hear the world from its indivisibility and appreciate the knowledge that the dense simultaneity of sounds provides about contingent relationship rather than concrete objects.
+And instead of bringing separate items into contact, sound manifests their indivisibility: there is no sound alone; the tone or the phoneme are constructs of a visual, musical and linguistic system.
+Sound is everything at once; it is the contact; it is how we relate rather than me or you.
+Therefore, to know what we perceive to be a thing we need to listen to how it sounds with other human bodies and more-than-human bodies to sense what it is contingently and relationally.
+Steven Feld called this sonic epistemology an ‘acoustemology’, bringing together the notion of acoustics and epistemology.
+He was influenced in this naming by the Kaluli people living in the rain forest of Papua New

 Caption: courtesy chaosmagicmusic, Cologne 2023, Kai Niggemann